tehwave/laravel-achievements/README.md

 $user->achieve(new UsersFirstPost());
 ```

-...or use `Achievement` to unlock achievements.
+...or use `Achievement` class to unlock achievements.

 ```php
 $user = App\User::find(1);